u1i/apigeek.net/openai/sam.md

-# Samantha – OpenAI Telegram Bot
+# Samantha

-Samantha is a ~~chatbot capable of having natural conversations~~ digital super-intelligence.
+A ~~chatbot capable of having natural conversations~~ digital super-intelligence.
 Part of Uli's OpenAI GPT-3 research project.
 "Joe Chip" is Uli's alias and a character from a book 'Ubik' by Philip K Dick.

 Samantha is your friend.
 Talk to her about just anything.